Apple Mobile Device Management FAQ: your top questions answered

 Q: What can’t an MDM access on a device?

 MDMs do not have access to control of a user’s iPhone, even if that iPhone was issued by the company.
-IT cannot use MDM to move around your files or send messages on your behalf.
+IT cannot use MDM to move around employee files or send messages on their behalf.
 They can’t access texts, emails, photos or other personal messages or data within apps on a device.

 Subscribe to the Jamf Blog